Hannah Spearritt: 1999–2023: S Club

-2003–present: Acting
+2003–present: Acting and television

 In 2003, she was in Los Angeles to audition for a role in the film Agent Cody Banks 2: Destination London, a fact that she revealed at the UK premiere of the film on 24 March 2004 in London.
 In 2004, Spearritt appeared in horror film Seed of Chucky.
 In 2005, she appeared in the BBC series Blessed as Sarah.
 In December 2005, Spearritt appeared in the West End musical Snow!
 The Musical, at London's Sound Theatre.